Felecort/C_Cpp_Rush/DOC_Cpp.md

 `struct Derived <public/private/protected> : Base`: public by defauld
 `class Derived <public/private/protected> : Base`: private by defauld
 Child class haven't access for private fields in parent class.
 Keyword `protected` get access for private fields and methods for his children.
 But better not to use this modifyer for fields, only for methods
+`struct A : <public/private/protected> B`

 ```cpp

 struct Person {